Gallagher’s work has never gone stale because the actor keeps things both cool and committed.

 The tall, diffident, Mississippi-born performer discusses the genesis of his mute but oh-so-expressive alter ego.

 South Korean-born playwright Young Jean Lee both does and doesn’t traffic in subtlety.

-Over the past decade she’s become an expert at staging the work of, arguably, our greatest living dramatist, who’s also known to be exacting about how his plays are handled.
+Over the past decade, MacKinnon has become an expert at staging the work of, arguably, our greatest living dramatist.

 Theater director Ivo van Hove has made a habit of breaching borders.